-Recent executive branch initiatives have identified the benefits of a diverse supplier base; these initiatives have specified enhanced goals for contracting to small, disadvantaged businesses and ordered agencies to engage in specific management actions to improve equity in procurement and to enhance the supplier base.1
+Recent executive branch initiatives have identified the benefits of a diverse supplier base; these initiatives have specified enhanced goals for contracting to small, disadvantaged businesses and ordered agencies to engage in specific management actions to improve equity in procurement and to enhance the supplier base.

-This section aligns with the following strategic goals from the DEIA Work Group Charter:
+This section aligns with the following strategic goals from the DEIA Committee Charter:

-Identify and promote effective techniques for incorporating diversity, equity, and inclusion initiatives into procurement and acquisition strategies to obtain goods and services from underrepresented businesses.
+Identify and promote effective techniques for incorporating DEIA initiatives into procurement and acquisition strategies to obtain goods and services from underrepresented businesses.

-1 White House Fact Sheet, "New Actions to Build Black Wealth and Narrow the Racial Wealth Gap" (increases the share of Federal contracts to small, disadvantaged businesses to 15 percent in FY 2026 (from current goal of 5 percent); OMB-M-22-03 (Dec.
+&lt;sup>1 White House Fact Sheet, "New Actions to Build Black Wealth and Narrow the Racial Wealth Gap" (increases the share of Federal contracts to small, disadvantaged businesses to 15 percent in FY 2026 (from current goal of 5 percent); OMB-M-22-03 (Dec.
 2, 2021), Q1, page 2.